Managing Photography Clients During COVID-19

 by McKenna Hogan, on Apr 22, 2020 8:30:00 AM

-As much of the world settles into social distancing, many industries are turning to virtual tours to keep their doors open virtually.
+As much of the world settles into social distancing, many industries turn to virtual tours to keep their doors open virtually.

-Because of the sudden demand in virtual tours in combination with challenging obstacles due to COVID-19, you may be finding yourself with an influx of inquiries and new questions to answer.
+Because of the sudden demand for virtual tours and challenging obstacles due to COVID-19, you may have an influx of inquiries and new questions.

-Below we discuss six key areas to help you manage your photography clients during this time, including tips on how to answer some of the tougher questions.
+Below we discuss six key areas to help you manage your photography clients during this time, including tips on answering more challenging questions.

 1. Talk through the virtual tour process with your leads